amitseth7/kubernetes-labs/rollout/1-nginx/README.md

 # Lab - Deploy Nginx

 ## Overview

 On this lab, we are going to create a deployment with 4 pods, the image of this deployment is called `nginx-v1` after creating the original deployment, we will `rollout` to update the image to `nginx-v2`

+Notice the difference that when we are updating the image instead of using `apply`, we will use `replace`

 ## Duration

 20 minutes

 ## Step-1: Deployment file